-Here’s a little riddle for you - which one of the following scenarios is a real-life everyday situation and which one is a corporate fairy tale?
+Here’s a little riddle for you - which one of the following scenarios represents a real-life situation and which one is a corporate fairy tale?

-- It’s 9 o’clock sharp and about 80% of your workforce is dragging themselves into the office.
-While catching up with their colleagues’ news, they’re turning the coffee machine on.
-The smell of breakfast bagels and morning coffee will keep lingering in the chatter-filled air for many minutes to come, until finally all the machines are running and the employees are starting to work.
+- By 9:15 80% of your workforce has slowly filed into the office.
+You glance around and notice co-workers chatting away over a morning brew.
+The smell of breakfast bagels and machine coffee lingers as the noise starts to subside, until finally all computers are on and everyone is starting to work.
 You look at your watch and it’s 9:37.

-Now, we’re going to look at some reasons why tracking clock-ins is not as easy as it seems and how to overcome this difficulty with an employee time clock app such as Insightful.
+Now, we’re going to look at some reasons why tracking clock-ins is not as easy as it seems and how to overcome this difficulty with remote employee monitoring using an employee time clock app such as Insightful.

 The Problem with Clock-Ins

 By definition, a clock-in is the precise moment when an employee arrives at the office.
 But if you’ve ever tried to measure it and check to what extent your numbers reflected the actual situation, you might have noticed a couple of discrepancies, such as the one mentioned in our example scenario B.

 So how can something so simple and straightforward be so intangible?